The-Nefarious-Developer/eclipse-ai-assistant/README.md

 - [License](#license)

 ## Requirements
-- SAP AI Core with the `Extended` service plan (for the Generative AI Hub enablement).
+- A local **Ollama** installation or **SAP AI Core** with the `Extended` service plan (for the Generative AI Hub enablement).
 - Eclipse 2024-09 (4.33.0) or latest. *Compatibility with older versions is not guaranteed.*

 ## Compatibility

-The following table outlines the Generative AI models currently compatible with this plugin, as well as the next models that will soon be available:
+The following table outlines the Generative AI models currently compatible with this plugin, as well as the next models that will soon be available.

+> **Privacy Information** <br>
+We know how privacy is important and ensure that all communication handled by the plugin is secure **is a must**.
+Here's how your data is managed:
+> - **Data Flow:** All communication facilitated by the plugin occurs exclusively between Eclipse and the SAP AI Core model APIs.
+No external intermediaries are involved.
+> - **Data Storage:** Any data processed or generated during plugin usage is stored locally within Eclipse's memory mechanism, ensuring it remains private and confined to your development environment. <br>
+>
+> By keeping all operations local and secure, the plugin should provide a trustworthy and seamless experience.

+### Ollama

+This plugin supports Ollama models through a local installation.
+For more information regarding the models available, please, check [this link]().

+### SAP AI Core Generative AI Hub

 | Executable ID | Model                          | Version                   | Compatibility      |
 |---------------|--------------------------------|---------------------------|:------------------:|